-This notice was last reviewed in May 2018.
+This notice was last updated in June 2023.

 TheRealJapan.com understands that your privacy is important to you and that you care about how your information is used and shared.
 We will only collect and use information in ways that are useful to you and in a manner consistent with your rights and our obligations under the law.